Arch-Network/docs/nodes/testnet/onboarding-guide.md

 ### Configure BTC Node or RPC Provider

 Arch nodes are expected to stay aware of Bitcoin's state at all times.
-Validators can either choose to run a Bitcoin node themselves or should connect with a Bitcoin RPC provider to facilitate communication with the Arch validator client.
+Validators can either choose to run a Bitcoin testnet4 node themselves or should connect with a Bitcoin RPC provider (non-API) to facilitate communication with the Arch validator client.

-**Providers:**

-- [Maestro]

 ### Upgrading Your Node
 If you have a node that is already synced and wish to participate in a software upgrade, refer to the following steps: